danialgoodwin/dev/cheat-sheets/roku-development-cheat-sheet.md

 # Ideas

+General:
+- Use popular Amazon Echo/Show apps as inspiration for Roku apps

 Screen saver:
 - Time + background that matches the weather/sun in that device's location (or chanage in settings)